Sam Westrick

 Computer Science Department

-My research focuses on provably efficient implementations of high-level programming languages.
-The goal is to make it simpler and safer to develop parallel software by providing strong guarantees on not only safety, but also performance.
+My research focuses on provably efficient implementations of high-level programming languages, especially for parallel programming.
+My goal is to make it simpler and safer to develop parallel software by providing strong guarantees on not only safety, but also performance.
 Two examples from my work include (1) provably efficient parallel garbage collection based on disentanglement, and (2) provably efficient automatic granularity control.

 Check out my blog, and come find me elsewhere on the web: Mastodon, Twitter, GitHub.